When purchasing any type of homebrew supplies, it is important to purchase quality products that are well made from quality materials.

 At 52 Brews, we’re always striving to find the best brewing equipment for you, and this unit is something worth mentioning.

-The Blichmann Conical Fermenter is one of the most popular and coveted conical home brew fermenters out there.
+The Blichmann Conical Fermenter is one of the most popular and coveted conical home brew fermenters out there to work with.

-This beast of a fermenter is made from solid stainless steel and has pretty much every option you want in a fermenter.
+This beast of a fermenter is made from solid stainless steel and has pretty much every option you want in a fine, quality grain fermenter.

 It also comes in a variety of sizes ranging from a small 7-gallon system all the way up to a huge 42-gallon system.